HazyResearch/dd-genomics/README.md

 1. Define a `db.url` file, such as: `[postgres|greenplum]://localhost:6432/genomics_tpalo`

 2. Copy template file `env.sh` to `env_local.sh` and modify this file with your local settings (it's ignored by git, and prefered by the run script).
 Make sure to set your `PATH` so that the correct version of `psql` is on it.
+Be sure in particular to define the variable APP_HOME as the path to your dd-genomics repo.

 3. Install nltk: `sudo pip install nltk`.
 Download the corpora wordnet: in Python: `import nltk; nltk.download()` and download the corpora wordnet.

 4. Fetch and process ontology files: `cd onto; ./make_all.sh`

-5. Pre-process & load the data: See the [Parser README](https://github.com/HazyResearch/dd-genomics/tree/master/parser) for detailed instructions; then save the output table to `input/sentences_input.*` (or copy an existing sentences_input table to this location)
+5. Pre-process & load the data: See the [Parser README](https://github.com/HazyResearch/dd-genomics/tree/master/parser) for detailed instructions; then save the output table to `input/sentences_input.*` (or copy an existing sentences_input table to this location).

 6. Source the environment vars: `source env_local.sh`.  **NOTE that this should be done before any deepdive run or action!**